Upper Peninsula Regional Digitization Center

 Dickinson County Library, Iron Mountain - http://www.dcl-lib.org

 The Regional Digitization Center assists participating libraries and organizations by providing training in digitization equipment and technical assistance.
-The Regional Digitization Center was established by a federal Institute of Museum and Library Services grant to Michigan State University, the Making of Modern Michigan project.
+The Regional Digitization Center was established by a federal Institute of Museum and a Library Services grant to Michigan State University, the Making of Modern Michigan project.
 Regional digital collections were enhanced by a State of Michigan Digitization, Preservation, and Access grant through the Library of Michigan.